cornell-netlab/avenir/synthesis/README.md

 cd <petr4 fp>
 git checkout cd556c1e2c20ccbd5b959f385cecebc43f5cfd72
 ```

+# TODO: What is the 'hybrid' directory mentioned here?
+# There is no file named hybrid in the petr4 repo.
+# There are several with that name in the avenir repo, but none that have a subdirectory named 'synthesis'.
+# For now I will change to the avenir/synthesis directory, hoping that will work.

 Then change back to the `hybrid/synthesis` directory.
 Install the version of the p4 preprocessor `p4pp` that works with this specific commit:
 ``` bash
 opam install p4pp=0.1.4